Tax debt can become a major source of stress. Wouldn't it be great to just make one payment and have all your tax debt disappear?

 Additionally, there are three reasons that the IRS would accept an OIC.

 - Doubt as to liability.
-This is when there is credible reason to believe that an individual's tax debt does not actually exist or is not as high as the IRS believes.
+This is when there is a credible reason to believe that an individual's tax debt does not actually exist or is not as high as the IRS believes.

 - Doubt as to collectibility.
 This occurs when a taxpayer's income and combined assets don't add up to the full amount of the tax debt.